Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 Pro: The advantage of this group of options is that all possible object keys and values are known.

-Con: The disadvantage is that while the possible keys are known, we don’t know if those keys have been set and will have to handle the possibility that they are undefined.
+Con: The disadvantage is that while the possible keys are known, we don’t know if they have been set and will have to handle the possibility that they are undefined.

-If you’d like to read more on this subject, feel free to check out my cheatsheet on the seven most-asked TypeScript questions on Stack Overflow, or tweet me any questions.
+If you’d like to read more on this subject, please check out my cheatsheet on the seven most-asked TypeScript questions on Stack Overflow, or tweet me any questions.
 Cheers!

 LogRocket is a frontend application monitoring solution that lets you replay problems as if they happened in your own browser.
 Instead of guessing why errors happen or asking users for screenshots and log dumps, LogRocket lets you replay the session to quickly understand what went wrong.
 It works perfectly with any app, regardless of framework, and has plugins to log additional context from Redux, Vuex, and @ngrx/store.